 It’s all about finding the one that’s best for you.
 Consider these pros and cons of big banks when making a decision.

 Pay attention to the factors that are most important to your financial health when comparing top banks.
-If you’re still not sure where to get started, use our guide to bank accounts to figure out differences between accounts so you can understand what will work best for your situation.
+If you’re still not sure where to start, use our guide to bank accounts to figure out differences between accounts so you can understand what will work best for your situation or compare the best savings or checking accounts to find one that suits your needs.

 How likely would you be to recommend finder to a friend or colleague?